Take a look at the word thorium.

 Uranium Mining Companies

 Several uranium miners, like Cameco Corp.
 (NYSE: CCJ) and Unity Energy Corp.
-(TSX-V: UTY), are mining uranium in areas that also have concentrations of thorium.
+(UTY.V), are mining uranium in areas that also have concentrations of thorium.

 Though neither company has reported on significant mining of thorium, both are well-positioned to profit should the demand for the metal skyrocket.